- In the beginning

 Camper Van Build …plus the Kitchen Chuck Box

-Dodge Caravan – it’s 16 years old van and in really good shape .
+Dodge Caravan – it’s a 16 year old van and in really good shape .
 It had belonged to an older gentleman who had maintained it excellently and was only driving it approximately 7,000km per year.
 I really lucked out with this find, patients paid off.

 After I removed the rear seats, here’s what I did…